 They learn to push away love.

-This is called attachment disorder.
+This is called developmental trauma (also known as reactive attachment disorder).